Model-agnostic super-resolution in high dimensions: Abstract

-\item {\bf Reconstruction in Wasserstein distance:} Our first set of results is for reconstructing signals with respect to the Wasserstein distance.
-We give essentially matching upper and lower bounds on the cutoff frequency $T$ and the magnitude $\kappa$ of the noise for which accurate reconstruction in Wasserstein distance is possible.
-Roughly speaking, our results here show that for $d$-dimensional signals, estimates of $\approx \exp(d)$ many Fourier coefficients are necessary and sufficient for accurate reconstruction under the Wasserstein distance.

-\item {\bf ``Heavy hitter'' reconstruction:} We go on to define a new notion of ``heavy hitter'' reconstruction for non-negative signals (which, after normalization, correspond to probability distributions); this notion essentially amounts to achieving high-accuracy reconstruction of all ``sufficiently dense'' regions of the distribution.
-For this notion too, we give essentially matching upper and lower bounds on the cutoff frequency $T$ and the magnitude $\kappa$ of the noise for which accurate reconstruction is possible.
-Our results show that---in sharp contrast with Wasserstein reconstruction---accurate estimates of only $\approx \exp(\sqrt{d})$ many Fourier coefficients are necessary and sufficient for heavy hitter reconstruction. \end{enumerate}
+In this work we analyze a very general version of the super-resolution problem, by considering completely general non-negative signals, or equivalently distributions, over the $d$-dimensional torus $[0,1)^d$; we do not assume any spatial separation between point sources, or even that the distribution is a finite linear combination of point sources.
+The question naturally arises: what can be said about super-resolution in such a general setting? \begin{flushleft} \begin{itemize} \item As a warm-up, we first give a set of results for reconstructing distributions with respect to the Wasserstein distance.
+We establish essentially matching upper and lower bounds on the cutoff frequency $T$ and the magnitude $\kappa$ of the noise for which accurate reconstruction is possible; roughly speaking, our results here show that for $d$-dimensional distributions, estimates of $\approx \exp(d)$ many Fourier coefficients are both necessary and sufficient for accurate reconstruction under the Wasserstein distance. \item As our main result, we define a new notion of ``heavy hitter'' reconstruction for distributions, which essentially amounts to achieving high-accuracy reconstruction of all ``sufficiently dense'' regions of the distribution.
+We give essentially matching upper and lower bounds on the cutoff frequency $T$ and the magnitude $\kappa$ of the noise for which accurate reconstruction is possible under this notion.
+Our results show that --- in sharp contrast with Wasserstein reconstruction --- accurate estimates of only $\approx \exp(\sqrt{d})$ many Fourier coefficients are both necessary and sufficient for heavy hitter reconstruction. \end{itemize} \end{flushleft}

 \pagenumbering{arabic}